Braves vs. Pirates Player Props Betting Odds

-Bryan Reynolds is one of the players with prop bets for the taking when the Atlanta Braves and the Pittsburgh Pirates meet at Truist Park on Friday (beginning at 7:20 PM ET).
+Bryan Reynolds is one of the top players with prop bets on the table when the Atlanta Braves and the Pittsburgh Pirates play at Truist Park on Saturday (beginning at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!